The Complexity of Distance-$r$ Dominating Set Reconfiguration: Introduction

-\item In \cref{sec:split}, we show that \textsc{D$r$DSR} under either $\sfTS$ or $\sfTJ$ on split graphs can be solved in polynomial time for any fixed $r \geq 2$ (\textbf{\cref{thm:TS-split}} and \textbf{\cref{cor:TJ-split}}).
+\item In Section~\ref{sec:split}, we show that \textsc{D$r$DSR} under either $\sfTS$ or $\sfTJ$ on split graphs can be solved in polynomial time for any fixed $r \geq 2$ ({\bf Theorem~\ref{thm:TS-split}} and {\bf Corollary~\ref{cor:TJ-split}}).
 This result establishes a surprising dichotomy compared to the lower bound result on split graphs by Haddadan et al. \cite{HaddadanIMNOST16}, who show that the problem is $\ttPSPACE$-complete for $r=1$.
-Additionally, we establish non-trivial bounds on the length of a \textit{shortest} reconfiguration sequence between two D$2$DSs of a split graph under both $\sfTS$ and $\sfTJ$, which may be of independent interest (\textbf{\cref{thm:split-shortest}}).
+Additionally, we establish non-trivial bounds on the length of a \textit{shortest} reconfiguration sequence between two D$2$DSs of a split graph under both $\sfTS$ and $\sfTJ$, which may be of independent interest ({\bf Theorem~\ref{thm:split-shortest}}).
 In particular, any $\sfTS$-sequence (resp., $\sfTJ$-sequence) has a natural lower bound on its length, and we show that, on split graphs, one can design a $\sfTS$-sequence (resp., $\sfTJ$-sequence) between \textit{any} pair of D$2$DSs $D_s$ and $D_t$ that uses at most two (resp., one) more extra token-slides (resp., token-jump) than such lower bound.
 Moreover, we also show that there exist instances $(G, D_s, D_t)$ on split graphs where one cannot use less than two extra moves under $\sfTS$ and less than one extra move under $\sfTJ$ to reconfigure $D_s$ into $D_t$ and vice versa.

-\item Our observation for dually chordal graphs above implies that D$r$DSR ($r \geq 2$) under $\sfTJ$ on trees (and indeed on dually chordal graphs) can be solved in quadratic time.
-In \cref{sec:trees}, we improve this running time by designing a linear-time algorithm for solving the problem on trees (\textbf{\cref{thm:TJ-trees}}). \end{itemize}
+\item Our result on dually chordal graphs above implies that D$r$DSR ($r \geq 2$) under $\sfTJ$ on trees (and indeed on dually chordal graphs) can be solved in quadratic time.
+In Section~\ref{sec:trees}, we further improve this running time by designing a linear-time algorithm for solving the problem on trees ({\bf Theorem~\ref{thm:TJ-trees}}). \end{itemize}